-and \cref{eq:mass-down}, the developer observes $\overline{\lambda} < \overline{\lambda}^*$ in her experiment.
-However, the treatment's total user population at steady state is less than $m^*$. \end{lemma}

-Similarly, \Cref{lemma:churn-down-mass-down} suggests that churn rate observed in the experiment may decline even if the steady state user population decreases.
-In other words, the developer may observe that \textit{more} users are retained in the experiment even if her new algorithm permanently hurts the RS's ability to retain users in the long run.
+and \cref{eq:mass-down}, the developer observes $\overline{\lambda}^T_E < \overline{\lambda}^*$ in her experiment.
+However, $m^T_\infty < m^*$. \end{lemma} That is, the developer may observe that more users are retained in the A/B test even if her new algorithm hurts the RS's ability to retain users in the long run.

-\Cref{fig:population_simulation} plots the dynamics of the total user population from the above simulation.
-The figure shows that the total user population increases for two periods following the introduction of the treatment.
-After the second period, the user population gradually declines and converges to the new steady state.
-However, due to the initial increase, the total population remains above the status quo level until the seventh period.
+The right panel of \cref{fig:arq_simulation} plots the dynamics of the retained user population in the above simulation.
+It shows that user population increases for two periods after the treatment's introduction and then gradually declines and converges to the new steady state value.
+However, due to the initial increase, it remains above the status quo level until the seventh period.

-\Cref{table:first_period_correct_sign} lists how many periods are needed for the total population of a system with $\alpha=1/4$ to drop below the initial status quo level, given different values of $q_1$ and $q_3$.
-Note that for a fixed $q_1$, a higher $q_3$ leads to a longer delay in population decline.

-Why does the RS retain more users to begin with?
-In the simulated example above, the recommendation quality for the low segment rises by 75\%.
+Why can the RS retain more users to begin with?
+In the simulation, $q_1$ rises by 75\%.
 This significant increase causes the low segment's new steady state to be considerably different from the status quo.
-As a result, this segment experiences a substantial user growth in the early periods (the bottom panel of \Cref{fig:population_simulation}).
-However, as the population of the low segment converges to its new steady state level, its growth slows down.
-On the other hand, the recommendation quality for the high segment decreases by only 6.25\%.
+As a result, this segment experiences a substantial user growth in the early periods.
+However, as the low segment's population converges, its growth slows down.
+On the other hand, $q_3$ decreases by only 6.25\%.
 This is a relatively minor impact, which takes longer to manifest.
 Nevertheless, the cumulative effect of this negative impact eventually surpasses the positive impact from the low segment since the high segment has a larger population to begin with.
-Consequently, we observe a short term increase in the user population, even though there is a permanent decline in the long run.
+Consequently, we observe a short-term increase in user population, even though there is a permanent decline in the long run.

 Combining \Cref{cor:ab-win}, \Cref{lemma:churn-down-mass-down,lemma:q-up-mass-down}, we reach the core argument of this paper.